aceofgreens/aceofgreens.github.io/content/articles/2025-03-17-attempts_to_solve_a_market.md

 ---
-Title: Solving Markets With RL
+Title: Attempts to Solve a Market
 Date: 2025-03-17 07:00:00 +0200
 Tags: econ, rl
-slug: solving_markets_with_rl
+slug: attempts_to_solve_a_market
 ---

 I was recently tinkering with some fairly realistic oligopolistic market simulations.
 Compared to textbook cases, where it is common to assume the market matches all buyers to all sellers simultaneously, in my case the simulation involved non-clearing markets, sequential search, and various computational constraints among the market participants.
 If you think about it, it gets quite hard to solve the market in this case.
 Analytic solutions are out of the question.
 One typically has to use numerical methods.
-Yet, I had the beautiful idea of using multi-agent RL for finding the equilibria.
+Yet, I had the beautiful idea of tryin out multi-agent RL for finding the equilibria.
 It turned out to be a very nice bridge between the two disciplines - one providing the problem setting, and another providing the tool to solve it.

 ### Background